more about our history...

 Here’s a brief history of the building and how we came to be:

-Today business continues to grow and Victor’s 1959 Café is serving more happy customers each year.
+Twenty years later, business continues to grow and Victor’s 1959 Café is serving more happy customers each year.
 Niki Stavrou is still owner/operator and looking forward to welcoming you to the island…